Sada Mire: Divine Fertility and key concepts

+Ongoing work and reception

+Mire continues to develop this subfield through projects such as “War and Famine vs. Peace and Fertility”, which uses cultural heritage and archaeology to address war and famine in the Horn of Africa by focusing on cultural notions of peace- and fertility-making.
+In her 2020 British Academy Global Perspectives lecture, she related this work to contemporary global divisions, arguing that understanding “deep history” can help societies navigate current crises in powerful democracies and elsewhere.
+Interviews and profiles in venues such as New Scientist and The Hague's city business agency have highlighted her argument that cultural heritage and archaeological knowledge are a basic human need and central to modern peacebuilding efforts.

 Other activities

 In 2011, Mire proposed to UNESCO the digital preservation of Somali potential World Heritage.
 She was a speaker of the first UNESCO Debate organized by UNESCO Netherlands at the RMO, September 2016.
 Mire spoke along Dutch philosopher Stephan Sanders.

 Mire has spoken on several BBC Radio programs including BBC World Service Forum panel on the Aftermath of war and marriage.

 She was a speaker at the Europe Lecture and an "eminent" respondent to UNESCO Director General Irina Bokova, June 2016.

 In September 2018, Mire participated to Hague Talks "How can we Invest in Sustainable Peace?"

 Mire was a speaker at the Swedish National Heritage Board and on BBC World Service radio documentary "Stories on the Rocks", December 2018.

-Awards and honors

-In April 2017, Mire was selected for the Hay Festival of Literature and the Arts' 30 international thinkers and writers.

-In 2016, Mire was included a list of 12 pioneer women archaeologists who have contributed to the enrichment of the discipline throughout history.

-Mire is on the boards of several notable institutions, including the Prince Claus Foundation.